tearust/t-rust/docs/comp_phala/README.md

 ## Hardware requirement
 Phala node requires a TEE ready CPU.
 Tea project node requires a TPM chip on board and a GPS receiver.
 The GPS receiver is very important because Tea Project uses timestamp from the GPS sats to reach consensus of the state machine.
 It is called "proof of time".

-## Fat contract vs Micro services
+## Smart contract, Fat contract vs General purpose computing
 Phala introduces an enhanced verison of smart contract, it is called "Fat Contract".
 It can do much more than a regular smart contract.
 But it is still a task-based function, similar to the Lambda in cloud computing.

-Tea application is not a smart contract or fat contract.
-It is similar to the micro services in cloud computing.
+Tea application is not a smart contract nor fat contract.
+It is general purpose computing, similar to the micro services in cloud computing.
 Tea applicaitons are 3-tiers architecture. the miners can host an application as if it hosts a web services.

 ## State stored in blockchain or decentralized state machine
 Phala fat contract store state back to the caller.
 The state stored in the blockchain.
 That is why I said Phala is still a blockchain.